rust-lang/reference/src/glossary.md

 An [item] that is not a member of an [implementation], such as a *free function* or a *free const*.
 Contrast to an [associated item].

-### Free variables

-Free variables are those that refer to a generically declared type or lifetime parameter.

-[More][concrete].

 ### Ground type